Every time I test my magnesium level, I’m deficient even though I take a huge dose of these horse sized pill nightly. It’s not just me.

 Quote By Debra Arko Novotny Photos by pina messina, Tyler Nix Marcelo Leal on Unsplash

 Nothing sucks more than feeling bloated and gassy.
 It’s that crappy feeling when you can’t go.
 So, ask yourself are you constipated?
 I’m going to help you get going on knowing what to do to get going safely.
+What you need is constipation pain relief.

 What Is Constipation?